cryptomator/integrations-win/README.md

 ## Config

 This project uses the following JVM properties:
-* `org.cryptomator.integrations_win.autostart.shell_link_name` - Name of the shell link, which is placed in the Windows startup folder to start application on user login
+* `cryptomator.integrationsWin.autoStartShellLinkName` - Name of the shell link, which is placed in the Windows startup folder to start application on user login

 ## Building